 In terms of your health insurance extras benefits, you can either:

-Extras could be worth it if you regularly visit non-Medicare services (like your dentist or chiro) or if you want to reduce surprise expenses.
-Based on the number of claims you make on your policy each year, an extras policy can be good value for money.
+If you regularly visit non-Medicare services (like your dentist or chiro), an extras policy can be good value for money.
 Most people can find at least one feature in an extras policy they would benefit from year-round.

-For example, if you don’t want to pay the full cost of dental check-ups yourself or you play sports and need regular physiotherapy appointments, you could benefit from an extras policy.
+For example, you could benefit from an extras policy if you don’t want to pay the full cost of dental check-ups yourself or you play sports and need regular physiotherapy appointments.
 Or if you have children who may require braces or glasses, having extras health insurance could help pay for these expensive products and services.

 We’ve compiled some example prices below to give you an idea of how much extras cover may cost.
 Remember, your actual costs will vary depending on your circumstances and needs.